 Year 5 and 6: putting tables to practice!

-- By these later years, pupils are challenged to apply the knowledge they have gained.
+By these later years, pupils are challenged to apply the knowledge they have gained.
+By practising all of the times tables they have learned in the order above, children can keep their knowledge fresh and develop their instant recall.

 DoodleTables is available as part of a DoodleMaths subscription, available in the Apple AppStore, Google Play Store and Amazon Appstore.